tobygundry/iOSTimedSlideMenu/README.md

 of type TimedSlideMenu, unselect 'Use Autolayout'.

 The following linker flags must be set:
 1.  -ObjC
 2.  -all_load

 License
 =======
-iOSTimed Slide Menu is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+iOSTimedSlideMenu is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)